arvinemadi/Kaggle/Novozymes_Enzyme_Stability_Prediction/Readme.md

 Although it may not work and we cannot get good score from leaderboad, it was a good excersice to try different things.
 In the process learnt a lot about memory management and clean-up for cuda and become much faster in setting up dataloaders and training with pytorch.

+Notebook still needs some cleaning and will be updated